Adelaide-Institute-for-Sleep-Health/K-complex_algorithm/README.md

 ## Getting Started

+### Prerequisites
 The algorithm was developed in python 3.7 and requires the following dependencies (Version):

 - MNE (0.20)
 - Pywavelets (1.0.3)
 - Pytorch (torch = 1.1.0, torchvision = 0.2.2)
 - Gpytorch (0.3.4)
-- scikit-learn 0.22.2
+- scikit-learn (0.22.2)
+- Matplotlib (3.2.1) only for plotting functions

 Pytorch and Gpytorch needs to be installed with the mentionned version (newer version will not work).

-Furthermore, some plotting function will require matplotlib to be installed.

-### Prerequisites
+### First steps
+Once the dependencies are installed, download this repository

 ### Citation